theQRL/docs.theqrl.org/_docs/hardfork/bromine/information.md

 If you're running your own node, you'll want to perform an update when we do a release of the next hardfork but before the next hardfork date.

+The latest code will automatically switch over to the new mining algorithm and new features at blockheight 942375.
+At that point in the chain all new features will be live and old instances of the node will be rejected.
+Update nodes prior to this blockheight.

 There's no need to download the whole blockchain again during this process however there is a revalidation of the state that will take place.
 This revalidation may take anywhere from 5 to 7 hours to complete.
 While the revalidation process is underway the node will be unresponsive.

 > There is some downtime to upgrade the node however we have minimized the impact as much as possible.
 Please allow for this time when updating a node to the latest.